AwalaApp/specs/rs003-key-agreement.md

 This protocol describes the initial interaction between Alice and Bob, which is used to establish a secure channel between the two.

+Once the session has been established, both parties MUST reject incoming messages outside the session (i.e., any message not using the Channel Session Protocol or the expected DH keys).
+However, they MAY agree to start a new session.

 ### Generating and Distributing Initial DH Keys

 Alice MUST have Bob's initial DH key K<sub>b,1</sub><sup>public</sup> and its id K<sub>b,1</sub><sup>id</sup> before running this protocol; see [X.509 certificate](#x509-certificate).